g-guzun/g-guzun.github.io/teaching/index.md

 ### Teaching Certifications and Credentials

-- Creating an Inclusive and Supportive Online Learning Environment
+- The Association of College and University Educators (ACUE): Creating an Inclusive and Supportive Online Learning Environment (2022)